KILTprotocol/specifications/docs/did/did-spec.md

 ## Abstract

 This document defines a the KILT DID Method that conforms to the [DID Core W3C Spec][did-core-spec].
-A KILT Decentralised Identifier (DID) is a string uniquely identifying entities within the KILT network, allowing them to create CTypes, issue/collect attestations, and create delegation hierarchies.
+A KILT Decentralized Identifier (DID) is a string uniquely identifying entities within the KILT network, allowing them to create CTypes, issue/collect attestations, and create delegation hierarchies.
 For more information about KILT DIDs and their usage, please visit our [official documentation][kilt-did-docs].

 ## Method Syntax